axelleferriere/axelleferriere.github.io/_pages/about.md

 [The Heterogeneous Effects of Government Spending: It's All About Taxes](/files/HEFP_FN_20220215.pdf), with G. Navarro, _R&R_ at _The Review of Economic Studies_, Jul 2022

-[On the Optimal Design of Transfers and Income-Tax Progressivity](/files/FGNV_Draft_2022.10.pdf), with P. Grübener, G. Navarro and O. Vardishvili, _R&R_ at _JPE Macro_, Jan 2023

 [Escaping the Losses from Trade: The Impact of Heterogeneity and Skill Acquisition](/files/FNaRH_202110.pdf), with G. Navarro and R. Reyes-Heroles

-Redistribution in Growing Economies, with D. Sachs and P. Grübener
+The Equity-Efficiency Trade-Off: Rising Inequality vs. Rising Living Standards, with D. Sachs and P. Grübener

 ## Publications

+[On the Optimal Design of Transfers and Income-Tax Progressivity](/files/FGNV_Draft_2022.10.pdf), with P. Grübener, G. Navarro and O. Vardishvili, forthcoming at _JPE Macro_

 [Fiscal Austerity in Ambiguous Times](https://www.aeaweb.org/articles?id=10.1257/mac.20160085), with A. Karantounias, _American Economic Journal: Macroeconomics_, Jan 2019 [[online appendix](/files/fiscal_austerity_online.pdf)]